tbutts/aoc-2017/src/aoc_2017/25/README.md

 Recreate the Turing machine and save the computer! _What is the diagnostic checksum_ it produces once it 's working again?

+##  \--- Part Two ---

+The Turing machine, and soon the entire computer, springs back to life.
+A console glows dimly nearby, awaiting your command.

+       > reboot printer
+    Error: That command requires
+       _priority 50_
+       .
+You currently have
+       _priority 0_
+       .
+    You must deposit
+       _50 stars_
+       to increase your priority to the required level.

+The console flickers for a moment, and then prints another message:

+       _Star_
+       accepted.
+    You must deposit
+       _49 stars_
+       to increase your priority to the required level.

+The _garbage collector_ winks at you, then continues sweeping.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+You deposit all **fifty stars** and reboot the printer.
+Suddenly, everything seems a lot less pixelated than before.

+"--raise your priority level enough to send the reboot command and... hey look, it's printing!
+I'll bring it to Santa.
+Thanks!"
+She runs off.

+Congratulations!
+You've finished every puzzle in Advent of Code 2017!
+I hope you had as much fun solving them as I had making them for you.
+I'd love to hear about your adventure; you can get in touch with me via contact info on my website or through Twitter.

+If you'd like to see more things like this in the future, please consider supporting Advent of Code and sharing it with others.

+To hear about future projects, you can follow me on Twitter.

+I've highlighted the easter eggs in each puzzle, just in case you missed any.
+Hover your mouse over them, and the easter egg will appear.